sj19217/CS-Coursework/Interpreter/process.md

     }
 ```

-* That seemed to work, but run_loop stayed on char 1 and didn't iterate
+* That seemed to work, but runLoop stayed on char 1 and didn't iterate
-* Added ability to consume operands into a char[]; created get_op_len
+* Added ability to consume operands into a char[]; created getOpLen
 * Wrote code and wrote text to output data about each opcode and operand (printing raw operand hex)
 * Got a very strange error where everything printed fine until memory address 51, when suddenly it broke and contained
   bytes not present in the original bytecode